XRPLF/xrpl.js/docs/index.md

 The subscription ends when you unsubscribe or the WebSocket connection is closed.

-For full details, see [rippled Subscriptions](https://ripple.com/build/rippled-apis/#subscriptions).
+For full details, see the [subscribe method](https://xrpl.org/subscribe.html).

 ## request